US Navy Whale Beach Scam

 Low-frequency compressional waves generated by earthquakes on land have destroyed buildings and killed billions of land animals.
 What about low-frequency compressional waves generated by earthquakes in the seafloor (seaquakes)?
 For example, the faded article above reports that an earthquake off Cape Horn killed 47 whales (link).

 There are thousands of older reports of whales being injured by undersea seismic activity.
-It was even suggested in 1935 and again in 1946 that seaquakes disabled navigation in pods of whales and caused them to beach.
+It was even suggested in 1936 (link) and again in 1946 (link) that seaquakes disabled navigation in pods of whales and caused them to beach.

 Even the US Navy confirmed seaquakes were dangerous in 1966 when it said, “marine life can be destroyed by a seaquake!” (see summary page 59).
 The US Navy ought to know so why is it that they refuse to finance a study to investigate seaquakes as the cause of whale beachings?
 What are they hiding?